lv042/Weather-Wizard/docs/creation.md

 ## Final Design

-First, after merging the the two smaller cases and adding the ventilation at the bottom, this was the design:
+First, after merging the two smaller cases and adding the ventilation at the bottom, this was the design:

 ![Final Design](./images/final.png)